Psychological Healing

 Notice here that sorrow and guilt are two different things, psychologically.

-Guilt results from childhood psychological wounds of family dysfunction, and it essentially means that you know you have done (or felt or thought) something “bad” but don’t want to admit it or seek help because you are terrified of the irrational family cruelty that will be inflicted on you if anyone discovers your secret.
+Thus whenever you do (or feel or think) something “bad” you don’t want to admit it or seek help because you are terrified of the scorn that will be inflicted on you if anyone discovers your secret.
 And so you do anything to hide from discovery, while your secret festers in the dark depths of your heart.
 Moreover, in this forlorn state, you are far removed from real love because all the good you do for others is motivated unconsciously by the desire to appease others to keep them from abandoning you if they should discover your real thoughts and feelings.

-Sorrow means that you feel the pain of all the hurt you have inflicted on others and of all your inadequacy that you have hidden from God, and, willing to do anything to remedy the mess you’re in, throw yourself into Christ’s unfathomable mercy.
-Now, instead of doing good for others because of your fear of what you might lose, you can do good for them for their own sake, because of your humble joy for what they will gain.
+Sorrow means that you feel the pain of all the hurt you have inflicted on others, that you acknowledge all of your inadequacy that you have hidden from God, and then, willing to do anything to remedy the mess you’re in, you throw yourself into Christ’s unfathomable mercy.

 Perseverence in Love

 There’s no way to know how far you will get; that is, how much will be paid in this life and how much will remain for Purgatory.
 All that matters, as in the example of Mary Magdalene at the empty tomb, is perseverance.
-Feel the pain and don’t run.
+Feel the pain and don’t run away.
 Trust in God’s love to do with you what needs to be done.
-Let real love—love of God and love for yourself and others—become your only desire, make the Blessed Sacrament your nourishment, and turn to the communion of saints for companionship.
-(And it will be of great benefit if you consecrate yourself to the Blessed Virgin [1] so as to help you trust in nothing but Christ’s mercy.)
+Let real love—love of God and love for yourself and others—become your primary desire, make the Blessed Sacrament your nourishment, and turn to the communion of saints for companionship.
+(And it will be of great benefit if you consecrate yourself to the Blessed Virgin [4] so as to help you trust in nothing but Christ’s mercy.)

 Children who grow up in dysfunctional families often have a hard time with this.
-In compensation for all the abuse they suffered in their families, they create the mistaken idea that love has no limits or rules and essentially means total unconditional acceptance of anything they do.
+In compensation for all the abuse they suffer in their families, they create the mistaken idea that love has no limits or rules and essentially means total unconditional acceptance of anything they do.
 But, as the Bible makes clear, God’s love has very clear rules and commandments.
 Why?
 Because God is mean and arbitrary, like a bitter, irrational parent?
-No, God doesn’t do anything for vengeance; on the contrary, He does everything to lead us to our ultimate good and purification.
+No!
+God doesn’t do anything for vengeance; on the contrary, He does everything to lead us to our ultimate good and purification.
 In the end, God’s love has a purpose to it—to free us from our slavery to sin—and our response must be unconditional love for, and acceptance of, that purpose.

-1. Complete instructions for the Consecration to Jesus through Mary can be found in Saint Louis Marie de Montfort’s book, True Devotion to the Blessed Virgin.
+4. Complete instructions for the Consecration to Jesus through Mary can be found in Saint Louis Marie de Montfort’s book, True Devotion to the Blessed Virgin.

 Back to the list of questions